 Then get to stacking the bananas and strawberries.
 Kids can even help you stack!

 It’s that easy guys.
 Then all you have to do is slide those slices onto a skewer or fun straw.
-I opted for a fun colored straw this time.
+I opted for this fun colored straw this time.

-These are great for picky eaters too.
-Most kids will gobble up this fun Dr. Seuss snack.
+These are great for picky eaters too as many kids will gobble up this fun Dr. Seuss snack.
 It’s a great one for schools, no green egg making required!
-You can also make the skeweres a little smaller and add them to a lunchbox, no muss and very little fuss!
+You can also make the skewers a little smaller and add them to a lunchbox, no muss and very little fuss!